 A wage and income transcript includes data from these information returns: W-2, 1099 series, 1098 series, or 5498 series.
 State or local information is not included with the W-2 information.
 IRS may be able to provide wage and income transcript information for up to 10 years.
 Information for the current year is generally not available until the year after it is filed with the IRS.
-For example, W-2 information for 2007, filed in 2008, will not be available until 2009.
-Wage and Income transcripts are delivered by mail in approximately two weeks, and are provided free of charge.
+For example, W-2 information for 2009, filed in 2010, will not be available until 2011.
+Wage and Income transcripts are delivered by mail in approximately 5 to 10 days, and are provided free of charge.